Rhoahndur/esp32-pim545-lava-lamp/README.md

 ESP32 SCL  ----  PIM545 SCL  (7)
 ```

 USB-C from the Mac powers the ESP32; the ESP32’s 3.3 V regulator powers the matrix.
-119 LEDs at the default brightness are within what a typical DevKit regulator will supply.
-If the ESP32 brown-outs, lower brightness (serial `-`).
+Available current depends on the specific board and other loads.
+If the ESP32 brown-outs, lower brightness (serial `-`) and check the supply.

 I2C is 400 kHz, address **0x74**.
 Extra pull-ups are usually unnecessary; if the bus is flaky add 4.7 kΩ from SDA and SCL to 3.3 V.